Mary Ellen Sprenkel

 If you’re coming to visit DC, be sure to touch base with Carol for tips – she’s a Licensed Washington DC Tour Guide and a volunteer at the National Gallery of Art, and she tries to stay on top of the cultural activities going on in the city.
 Carol received her undergraduate degree in History and English from Calvin College and a Masters degree in Historical Administration from Eastern Illinois University.

-As The Corps Network's Communications Manager, Levi is responsible for telling the incredible stories of Service and Conservation Corps nationwide.
+As The Corps Network's Director of Communications & Marketing, Levi is responsible for telling the incredible stories of Service and Conservation Corps nationwide.
 He was one of the co-authors of the book Join the Crew: Inspirational Stories of Young Adults in America's Service and Conservation Corps.

 Prior to joining the Corps Network, Levi worked for the U.S. National Park Service for 10 years as a park ranger, social science researcher, and science communication specialist for 20 different national parks.

 He has received a master's degree in Conservation Social Sciences from the University of Idaho and a bachelor's degree in History from Tufts University.

 In addition to having co-authored Join the Crew, Levi has written several guidebooks to U.S. national parks, as well as scholarly papers and over 300 articles as an environmental journalist while living abroad with his family in Peru.
 He has written for numerous publications and groups including The Huffington Post, Live Oak Media, and Greenopolis.
 He enjoys traveling, outdoor activities, photography, movies, visiting the parks and museums in the DC area, and spending time with his wife Alicia and daughter Coral.

 Emilie Rafal joined The Corps Network in May 2012 as the Data Collection Systems Coordinator.
 In this role, Emilie is responsible for implementing and managing a data collection system that will allow individual Corps and TCN to track programmatic elements and outcomes.